Harmonica-Men/AstroShare-Blog/README.md

 - The NASA Astronomy Picture of the Day [APOD](https://apod.nasa.gov/apod/astropix.html) API provides daily access to a curated astronomy image or photograph, accompanied by a brief explanation written by a professional astronomer.
 The APOD API delivers metadata, such as the image title, description, and copyright information, as well as the image itself, which often features stunning celestial objects, phenomena, or space exploration events.
 This API is widely used by developers to integrate educational and visual content related to space into applications, promoting public interest in astronomy and science.

 - A personal API key need to be created on [The NASA OPEN APIs](https://api.nasa.gov/)
+- A dedicated GitHub repository can be found [here](https://github.com/nasa)

 ## ISS API (International Space Station)